marinasundstrom/CheckedExceptions/README.md

 }
 ```

-- **`System.ArgumentNullException`** will be completely ignored by **CheckedExceptions**, meaning no diagnostics will be reported if this exception is thrown or propagated.
+- **`System.ArgumentNullException`** will be completely ignored by **CheckedExceptions**, meaning no diagnostics will be reported if this exception is or might be thrown or propagated.
 - **`System.IO.IOException`** will be treated as informational when it is propagated, allowing you to track its flow without enforcing handling or declaration.

 #### Benefits